2021- 2022 Parent/Student Handbook

 It is important for students to arrive on time so that instruction can begin.
 Those arriving late not only deprive themselves of classroom instruction, but they interrupt their classmates, depriving them of educational opportunities.
-Therefore, students who are not in class by the starting bell, 8:25 a.m., must be signed in at the office to receive a tardy pass before entering their classroom by a parent or supervising adult.
+Therefore, students who are not in class by the starting bell, 8:30 a.m., must be signed in at the office before entering their classroom by a parent or supervising adult.
 The office will determine if the tardy is excused or unexcused.
 Parents will be contacted by the principal when students are frequently tardy.

 Excused tardies include: a doctor’s appointment, unusual car trouble, accidents, or extreme weather.
 Unexcused tardies include, but are not limited to, oversleeping or not getting ready on time.